experientials/ziloo/Hardware/pinouts/I2C_EXPANDER_3.md

-The development board uses a single Expander.
-The 801 and 909 uses 2x PCA9555 to control more states.
-This EX3 Combined T-USB control I/O Expander is placed on T-USB daughterboard.
+This EX3 Combined T-USB control I/O Expander is placed on T-USB daughterboard and controlled via the Stem I2C.

-The EX3 expander input triggers interrupt via EX_T_nINT (GPIO1_IO1).
+The EX3 expander input triggers interrupt via STEM_INT.
 The pins relate to USB1 OTG, USB2 Host, PD Controller

 The EX3 expander allows controlling T-USB maps,

 The 3 pins for each Alt.
 Mode controller determines how signals are mapped to USB-C high speed lines.
-Refer to the datasheet for HD3SS460 for full truth table.
 The regular USBSS setup is chosen by POL=L, AMSEL=M, EN=H.

 | Expander  | Connected to    |
 |-----------|-----------------|